Y4yorc/y4yorc.github.io/about.md

 - Learn new languages (Currently I speak spanish, english, 2/3 french and some basic italian and german)
 - I love cars and motorsport, so when I was little I used to play with scale cars.
 Now, I collect 'em.

-I'm adding also that, if there's any person who wants some help due of difficult times, here's a user :) I know we all pass through difficult times, but only a few people teach me that those times are to make us more strong than before, and those people are only a part of your life motivating you to help others.
+I'm adding also that, if there's any person who wants some help due of difficult times, here's a user :).
+I know we all pass through difficult times, but only a few people teach me that those times are to make us more strong than before, and those people are only a part of your life motivating you to help others, I love 'em a lot.

 ### Anyways, I'm studying Computer Engineering, so I love developing things.
 However, this is what I'm studying and developing right now.